Mortimer McMire

 The absolute rule of the Intellect began to unravel with Commander Keen's discovery of the Vorticon Mothership.
 After escaping Mars, Keen boarded the heavily guarded mothership and eliminated the deadly Tantalus Rays.
 The incapacitation of the Mothership, though a major setback, did not end McMire's rule and, in fact, probably only made it fiercer.
 As Commander Keen arrived on Vorticon VI, the Vorticons were essentially ordered to carry out a vendetta against Keen.

 It was not enough, however, and Keen was able to make it to the Grand Intellect's castle.
-It was here that Keen discovered the Grand Intelllect's true identity.
+It was here that Keen discovered the Grand Intellect's true identity.
 He fought McMire in his hideous Mangling Machine, and brought an end to his tyrannical rule.
-Though the end of the Vorticon's oppression, it was by no means the end of Mortimer McMire.
+Though the end of the Vorticons' oppression, it was by no means the end of Mortimer McMire.

 Mortimer's plotting

-At first Keen had no idea that Mortimer was plotting something -- not until he discovered the Vorticons actually weren't hostile but were brain-controlled by Mortimer McMire (see Keen 3 Story.)
-By destroying the Mangling Machine Keen believed he had gotten rid of Mortimer.
-One day as he was listening to his Photachyon Transceiver he picked up a distorted signal.
-He managed to hear something about the Shikadi planning to destroy the Galaxy, and quickly set off to Gnosticus IV to learn more about them (see Keen 4 Story.)
+At first Keen had no idea that Mortimer was plotting something — not until he discovered the Vorticons actually were not hostile but were brain-controlled by Mortimer McMire (see Keen 3 Story).
+By destroying the Mangling Machine, Keen believed he had gotten rid of Mortimer.
+One day, as he was listening to his Photachyon Transceiver, he picked up a distorted signal.
+He managed to hear something about the Shikadi planning to destroy the Galaxy, and quickly set off to Gnosticus IV to learn more about them (see Keen 4 Story).
 The name Gannalech was also mentioned in the message, but Keen did not pay much attention to it at the time.

-After stopping the Shikadi's plan he finds a message on the Omegamatic, The Mortimer Letter (see Keen 5 Story.)
-In the letter it's revealed that Keen didn't in fact destroy Mortimer, the Mangling Machine was only operated by an Android Dummy, and that Mortimer was behind the whole Shikadi plot.
-'Gannalech' was what the Shikadi called him, being the way they pronounced 'Grand Intellect'.
-The Shikadi plot was simply a diversion to stop Keen from discovering Mortimer's one true goal: he intends to blow up the whole universe, not just the galaxy - however, for reasons unknown, Keen decided to decipher the message later (perhaps he was in a hurry to get home, as at the end of Keen 4 he says he hopes "it doesn't rain on my folks.")
+After stopping the Shikadi's plan he finds a message on the Omegamatic, The Mortimer Letter (see Keen 5 Story).
+In the letter, it is revealed that Keen did in fact not destroy Mortimer, the Mangling Machine was only operated by an Android Dummy, and that Mortimer was behind the whole Shikadi plot.
+"Gannalech" was what the Shikadi called him, being the way they pronounced "Grand Intellect".
+The Shikadi plot was simply a diversion to stop Keen from discovering Mortimer's one true goal: he intends to blow up the whole universe, not just the galaxy.
+However, for reasons unknown, Keen decided to decipher the message later — perhaps he was in a hurry to get home, as at the end of Keen 4, he says he hopes "it does not rain on my folks."

-Because of this it seems that he forgot all about the letter, and didn't learn that Mortimer was still alive until much later, when he had to save his baby-sitter from the Bloogs after she was kidnapped (which was also a diversion - see Keen 6 Story.)
-After the rescue when he discovers that Mortimer is alive and well, he learns about Mortimer's plans to destroy the entire universe.
-(Given his surprise at discovering Mortimer is still alive, it seems he really hadn't read the letter.)
+Because of this, it seems that he forgot all about the letter, and did not learn that Mortimer was still alive until much later, when he had to save his baby-sitter from the Bloogs after she was kidnapped (which was also a diversion — see Keen 6 Story).
+After the rescue, when he discovers that Mortimer is alive and well, he learns about Mortimer's plans to destroy the entire universe.
+(Given his surprise at discovering Mortimer is still alive, it seems he really had not read the letter.)

 Appearances